Inference on High Dimensional Selective Labeling Models: Algorithmic Estimation Procedures

-Constructing weights based on $m$ nearest neighbour has computational complexity of order $O(mn\log(n))$, which is much faster than constructing kernel-based weights as long as $m$ is small.
-In applications, $m $ can be chosen as small as 1, as proposed in \citet{yatchew1997elementary}.
+\begin{remark} Constructing weights based on $m$ nearest neighbor has computational complexity of order $O(mn\log(n))$, which is much faster than constructing kernel-based weights as long as $m$ is small.
+In Section \ref{asymptotics} we show that the our resulting estimator will be consistent as long as $m/\log(n)\rightarrow \infty$.
+This implies that the minimal computational complexity required is roughly of order $O(n\log^2(n))$. \end{remark}

-The algorithm for estimating $\beta_0$ based on matching is provided as folows.
+Given the above nearest-neighbor weighting scheme, the algorithm for estimating $\boldsymbol{\beta}_0$ based on the idea of matching is provided as follows.